-Qualified, mental health professionals provide you with a structured programme as well as the opportunity to take a break from any negative influences of daily life, some of which could be a contributor to your mental health problems.
+Qualified mental health professionals provide you with a structured programme as well as the opportunity to take a break from any negative influences of daily life, some of which could be a contributor to your mental health problems.

-Unfortunately, they’re too overstretched to be able to personalise treatment programmes, whereas residential treatment centres have the ability to ensure you receive the best treatments for success.
+Unfortunately, they’re too overstretched to be able to personalise treatment programmes, whereas private residential treatment centres have the ability to ensure you receive the best treatments for success.

-In contrast to a hospital-like environment which you may expect from a mental health intensive residential treatment, residential treatment centres have a relaxed, homely environment for you to feel at ease when undergoing your treatment.
+In contrast to a hospital-like environment which you may expect from a mental health or addiction intensive residential treatment, residential treatment centres have a relaxed, homely environment for you to feel at ease when undergoing your treatment.

-Cognitive behavioural therapy has proven to be an effective form of mental health residential treatment.
+Cognitive behavioural therapy has proven to be an effective form of mental health and addiction residential treatment.
 Another important aspect is group therapy, allowing you to share and to listen; these sessions are led by our trained counsellors.
 Residential treatment centres also usually offer alternative therapies such as

-Some people may have recently gone through a difficult experience which has triggered a mental health condition, or some may have been struggling with various mental health challenges for years.
+Some people may have recently gone through a difficult experience which has triggered a mental health condition, or some may have been struggling with various mental health challenges and addiction for years.
 You don’t need a referral from your GP or to fit any criteria for admissions at a residential treatment centre.